FLAIROx/JaxMARL/smax/environments/overcooked/ReadMe.md

 The implementation aims to be as close as possible to the original Overcooked-AI environment, including dynamics, collision logic, and action and observation spaces.

+#### A note on dynamics
+In the original Overcooked-AI environment and in this JAX implementation, the pot starts cooking as soon as 3 onions are placed in the pot.
+An update to Overcooked-AI has since changed the dynamics to require an additional pot interaction to start cooking.
+Updating the Overcooked-JAX to implement the new pot dynamics is on the roadmap and should be done by the end of 2023.

 ## Action Space
 There are 6 possible actions, comprised of 4 movement actions (right, down, left, up), interact and no-op.